 There are lots of free tools that can help you set up a household budget and understand your household income and expenditure.
 The Money Advice Service has loads of really useful online tools that can help you manage your finances better.

 The budget planner from the Money Advice Service is a really useful tool, that asks for lots of information about your expenses and can show you how much of your income you're spending on bills, travel, children and socialising.
 It should take about 20 minutes to complete.
-If you don't have time to do a full budget, try the Money Advice Service's quicker version, which is less detailed.

 You can use the Cut Back Calculator to see how much money you can save each month by making small sacrifices.
 Cutting down on one 80p chocolate bar a day will give you an extra £25 each month to put towards your mortgage.